nxskok/pasias/docs/27-stan.md

 My 95\% intervals are, to two decimals,xxx  identical.

 Numerically, this is because the only (material) difference between them is the presence of the prior in the Bayesian approach.
 We have quite a lot of data, though, so the choice of prior is actually not that important ("the data overwhelm the prior").
 I could have used `alpha=8, beta=4` that I obtained in the Extra above, and it wouldn't have made any noticeable difference.

-Conceptually, though, the interpretations of these intervals are very different: the Bayesian posterior interval really does say "the probability of $p$ being between xxx and xxx is 0.95", while for the confidence interval you have to talk about repeated sampling: "the procedure producing the 95\% confidence interval will contain the true value of $p$ in 95\% of all possible samples".
+Conceptually, though, the interpretations of these intervals are very
+different: the Bayesian posterior interval really does say "the probability of $p$ being between 0.20 and 0.31 is 0.95", while for the confidence interval you have to talk about repeated sampling:
-This might seem clunky in comparison; a Bayesian would tell you that the interpretation of the posterior interval is what you want the interpretation of the confidence interval to be, but is not!
+"the procedure producing the 95\% confidence interval will contain the true value of $p$ in 95\% of all possible samples".
+This might seem clunky in comparison; a Bayesian would tell you that the interpretation of the posterior interval is what you want the interpretation of the confidence interval to be!